mm6/ethereum-lab1-hardhat/README.md

 ```
 npx hardhat test
 ```
 The testing code (Toking.js) only makes a single test.
-You should see that 1 test passing.
+You should see that one test passed.

 Take some time and study the contract Token.sol and the testing code in Token.js.
 Do you understand how the two programs interact?